Me, Brain, and Heart in Love’s Palette

 I'm a magician, creating the colours

-You are in love with
+You are in love with, says the brain.

 I stare at my canvas of life with paints in hand.